Daniel Bonham: Oregon Legislature

 In 2017, Representative John Huffman resigned.
 Bonham was appointed by county commissioners to fill the vacancy.

 Bonham served as Deputy House Minority Leader from 2019 to 2022.
 Bonham was one of the only Republicans in the house to vote in favor of the Oregon Family Leave Act.

 Bonham was elected to the State Senate in 2022, the first election since redistricting.
 Bonham won with 59.2% of the vote.
 He was the only Republican endorsed by the Willamette Week in 2022, and was called "the most sensible Republican we met this cycle".
 He served as Deputy Senate Minority Leader.
 Bonham became Senate Minority Leader on April 15, 2024, as the current leader, Tim Knopp, resigned from the position due to his ineligibility to seek reelection in 2024.

 On September 15, 2025, Bonham resigned as Minority Leader and announced he would resign from the Senate on October 5.
 He endorsed House Minority Leader Christine Drazan to serve the remainder of his term, which ends in January 2027.
 His seat remained vacant until October 23, when the Multnomah, Clackamas, Hood River, and Wasco County Commissions appointed Drazan to serve the remainder of his term.

-Following weeks of speculation, Bonham was nominated by President Donald Trump to be the Assistant Secretary of Labor for congressional and intergovernmental affairs on October 2, 2025.